 Below are some questions, that we believe you might have concerning implant-supported dentures if you’re considering going for it.

 Yes, dental implants can serve as a lasting, permanent solution for tooth loss.
-A reason for this is because, in most cases, the implants are made from titanium which is a very durable material and which is also highly biocompatible, making it very suitable for replacing lost tooth.
+A reason for this is because, in most cases, the implants are made from titanium which is a very durable material and which is also highly biocompatible, making it very suitable for replacing lost teeth.

 While dentures are a good option for teeth replacement, dental implants are certainly a better choice.
 Let’s take look at some of the reasons.

 - Dental implants remain to preserve your jawbone while dentures do the exact opposite.

 - Implants feel and look more real and original, but dentures can feel unnatural and fake.

-- They fit to the jawbone and are more comfortable, while with dentures you may be uncertain as they could slip off at anytime.
+- They fit the jawbone and are more comfortable, while with dentures you may be uncertain as they could slip off at any time.

-The number of teeth which dental implant can be used to replaced varies.
+The number of teeth that dental implants can be used to replace varies.
 A single tooth can be replaced with an implant as well as multiple teeth.
 Dental Implant solutions can also be used to support dentures in cases where you have to change your whole set of teeth.

 According to Lets Medi, in Turkey, dental implant cost varies from $450 – $1,250 with the average price per tooth being $855.
 However, in the United Kingdom or the United States, a dental implant can require from $1,000 to $3,000, while in countries such as Thailand, Hungary, Mexico, or Turkey the same implant may require just between $500 and $800.

-The major difference between both teeth restoration methods are that, the dental implants are replacement tooth roots, which are used as a replacement for original tooth roots – this makes them to be more permanent in nature.
-On the other hand, dentures can only serve as a substitution for teeth that’s missing, it is not permanent as you can take it out and put it back in the mouth, whenever you wish
+The major difference between both teeth restoration methods is that dental implants are replacement tooth roots, which are used as a replacement for original tooth roots – this makes them more permanent in nature.
+On the other hand, dentures can only serve as a substitution for teeth that are missing, it is not permanent as you can take them out and put them back in the mouth, whenever you wish